leafo/lapis/docs/reference.md

         "current user is: #{@current_user}"
     ```

-You are free to register as many as you like by calling `@before_filter`
+You are free to add as many as you like by calling `@before_filter`
 multiple times.
 They will be run in the order they are registered.

 ## Handling HTTP verbs